Abdullah-Zafarr/Frontend-UI/README.md

 ---

 ## 🌩️ Project Philosophy
-Building a frontend UI for the **"Mitti ke Bartan"** project follows an objective to reflect the purity of the earth while keeping the user experience sharp and responsive.
-This repository explores the **First Thought Principle**: why clay was the original medium of human utility and how to bridge that 5,000-year gap with clean, modular code.
+Building a frontend UI for the **"Mitti ke Bartan"** project.
+It follows an objective to reflect the purity of the earth while keeping the user experience sharp and responsive.
+This repository explores the **First Thought Principle**: why clay was the original medium of human utility.

 ## ✨ Core Features
 * **Earthy Aesthetics**: Utilizes a curated palette (#E8DCC8 and #5D4037) with tactile, solid shadows to mimic the physical depth of pottery.
-* **Responsive Architecture**: Implements a Flexbox-powered grid for product cards (Mitti Matka, Glazed Handi, etc.) that scales perfectly across devices.
+* **Responsive Architecture**: Implements a Flexbox-powered grid for product cards that scales perfectly across devices.
-* **Local Media Integration**: Features a self-hosted, cinematic video player to ensure zero-latency playback and zero external API dependencies.
+* **Local Media Integration**: Features a self-hosted, cinematic video player to ensure zero-latency playback.
-* **Organic Science**: Includes research-backed sections on natural alkalinity, moisture retention, and sustainability of clay.
+* **Organic Science**: Includes research-backed sections on natural alkalinity and moisture retention.

 ---